DataWithBrian/PowerBI/Loan Portfolio Credit Risk Analysis-1/README.md

 - Is risk growing faster than loan performance?

-🔍 Key Insights Delivered
+Key Insights Delivered

 - $435M total loan exposure analyzed across 39,000+ loans

-- Debt Consolidation loans dominate the risk, with the largest exposure + highest leverage (DTI)
+- Debt Consolidation loans dominate the risk, with largest exposure + highest leverage (DTI)

-- Default risk is rising sharply in late 2021 — exposure is accelerating faster than stability
+- Default risk is rising sharply in late 2021 → exposure increasing faster than stability

 - 83% of loans are still performing, but risk is heavily concentrated, not diversified

-📌 Dashboard Features

-Executive KPI Overview — Exposure · Loan Count · Default % · Avg Interest Rate

-- Risk Positioning Scatter Plot — identifies high-DTI & high-exposure danger zone

-- Loan Purpose Segmentation — instantly reveals where the money is concentrated

-- Trend Analysis — exposure surge detection with time intelligence

-- Risk Status Donut — real-time performance snapshot
+✅ **PAGE 2 — Borrower Segmentation for Early Risk Detection** What I Found

+Most lenders assume low-income borrowers are highest risk — but the worst default performance didn’t come from low-income borrowers.
+It came from Small Business loans.

+- Small Business loans default at 25.6%, ~2× the portfolio default avg (13.8%)

+- DTI trend analysis showed that income does reduce leverage — DTI falls steadily as income rises — but this did not translate directly into default outcomes.
+This proves that “low DTI” doesn’t always mean “low risk”.

+- Default rates fall as income rises… except the $500k-$999k income bracket where defaults jump to 17.5%

+- This shows even high-income earners can be over-leveraged

+- Credit Grade is still the strongest pricing trigger → interest rates climb smoothly A~7% → G~22%

+- Employment length has minimal impact

+Recommended Actions

+To reduce concentration risk & silent build-up:

+- apply early monitoring triggers on small business purpose loans

+- price risk more on purpose + credit grade, not income

+- rebalance portfolio mix toward consistently low-risk categories

+- diversify away from extremely high-loss purpose segments

+This moves lenders from reactive loss reporting → proactive risk prevention.

-🛠 Tools & Skills Used
+🔧 Tools & Skills Used

-✔ Power BI (DAX, Dynamic Measures, Custom Risk Insights)
+- Power BI (DAX, dynamic measures, segmentation logic)

-✔ Data Cleaning & Modeling (Power Query)
+- Power Query (data cleaning, modeling)

-✔ Financial Risk Analytics · Portfolio Behavior Analysis
+- Financial Risk Analytics & Behavioral Scoring

-✔ Business Storytelling & Executive Dashboard Design
+- Executive Dashboard & Data Storytelling

-This dashboard is ideal for:
+👔 Who This Dashboard Is For

-✔ Banks, Digital Lenders, Microfinance & Fintech
+- Banks, Digital Lenders, Microfinance & Fintechs

-✔ Investors & Credit Risk Teams
+- Credit Risk & Portfolio Monitoring Teams

-✔ Portfolio Strategy & Lending Performance Monitoring
+- Lending Strategy, Pricing & Risk Governance